nhm-herpetology/museum-NGS-training/Unit_01/Molecular_Lab/README.md

 <details>
   <summary>Click to expand protocol!</summary>

->Here we will build an NGS library of genomic double-stranded DNA (dsDNA) for six samples using starting amounts of 500 ng dsDNA.
+>Here we will start building an NGS library of genomic double-stranded DNA (dsDNA) for six samples using starting amounts of 500 ng dsDNA.

 </details>